- Elevation: 1,682 m (5,518 ft)

 Given how infrequently it is climbed you will need to enlist the help of local villagers who can guide you to the top of Ratai (the highest peak in the range), armed with machetes to re-open the trail.
 Although strong hikers can reach the top in just over 3 hours, it’s definitely not a hike for beginners – the middle section of the trail is basically clambering up steep slopes of dense forest rather than following a ‘trail’!

-There are actually 3 peaks with an elevation of over 1,600m and the highest peak Ratai (1,682m) is just twenty metres higher than Pesawaran (1,662m according to US military maps).
+There are actually 3 peaks with an elevation of over 1,600m and the highest peak Ratai (1,682m) is just twenty metres higher than Pesawaran (1,662m according to US military maps and also the rather lacking-in-detail Bakosurtanal map which labels Ratai as Rantai).
 They are probably both worth climbing in their own right but not only is Ratai the highest but it is also the most accessible.
 The third highest peak is Ratai’s southwestern top and looks very dense indeed!

 There is a trail from the south of the range near Padang Cermin but this takes longer to reach from Bandar Lampung and access to the summit may be very difficult.
 The best route starts from the west at the village of Dusun Wherda, Sinar Harapan near Kedondong.
-Unless you climb with Heri (see ‘guides’ page) you will probably have to ask for directions a few times after Kedondong market and we recommend you take a GPS with you and download our GPS tracks for this hike so you can find the starting point at Dusun Wherda (755m) which is a rather obscure hill village.
+You will probably have to ask for directions a few times after Kedondong market and we recommend you take a GPS with you and download our GPS tracks for this hike so you can find the starting point at Dusun Wherda (755m) which is a rather obscure hill village.

 Local people in Dusun Wherda refer to the mountain area as ‘Gunung Malang’ but they will understand you if you say you want to get to the ‘tugu’ (monument) as Ratai is crowned with a cement trig pillar from the Dutch era.
 Locals may also tell you about some of the myths of the area – it is said that there is an area called Gunung Biru somewhere in the vast mountain range on which is a pool of water or stream made of seven colours.
 The village is in the middle of a huge area of coffee and cocoa plantations and the lower part of the trail leads up through them.
 Before you leave the village behind you, call in at the RT’s house (811m, home of the man who is the neighbourhood chief) to let him know where you’re going.